semrush/intergalactic/website/docs/patterns/global-errors/global-errors-api.md

 ## PageError

-The placeholder for 500 error, caused by some technical problems on the page.
-There are two options to display: when we are aware of the error and warn the user; when we don't know about the error and recommend the user to refresh the page or contact us.
+Template for the 500 error, caused by some technical problems.

 ```jsx
 import { PageError } from 'intergalactic/errors';